microsoft/MSLab/Scenarios/SDNExpress with Windows Admin Center/readme.md

         StaticMemory=$false;
         VMProcessorCount = 2
     }

 ```

 # The LAB

-**Tip:** When prompt for the VHDX used in VMM select the same as you used for the hosts
+**Tip:** When prompt for the VHDX, select the same as you used for the hosts

 The script is devided in two parts, first part should be run from the Hyper-V host, second part should be run from the DC

+For detailed guidance go to: https://cloudmechanic.net/2018/08/29/deploying-a-sdnv2-lab-on-a-single-host-using-nested-hyper-v/

 ## Part 1
 * Select the VHDX to be used for the SDN VMs